gerardo-navarro/capistrano-jelastic/README.md

 - `config/deploy.rb` - general config variables for thw whole deployment
 - `config/deploy/{production,staging}.rb` - specific config variables for each deployment environment

-Finalize the setup on the deployment jelastic machine by:
+Important steps to do to finalize the deployment setup on the jelastic machine by:
 - Register the SSH public key of the jelastic nginx server on the specified source code repository.
-Otherwise, you’ll get a “Permission denied” error.
-If there is no public SSH key on the jelastic machine, you need to perform `ssh-keygen` and copy & paste `~/.ssh/id_rsa.pub` in your repository.
+Otherwise, you’ll get a “Permission denied” error when capistrano tries to clone the repository.
+  - If there is no public SSH key on the jelastic machine, you need to perform `ssh-keygen` and copy & paste `~/.ssh/id_rsa.pub` in your repository.
 -  Define the files that need to be linked in order to inject production properties from the folder `/var/www/webroot/shared/config/`, e.g. `/var/www/webroot/shared/config/database.yml` and `/var/www/webroot/shared/config/secret.yml`
-- Adding `export RAILS_ENV=production` to `~/.bashrc`, `echo "export RAILS_ENV=production" >> ~/.bashrc`
+- Add `export RAILS_ENV=production` to `~/.bashrc`, `echo "export RAILS_ENV=production" >> ~/.bashrc`
-- Adding `passenger_app_env production;` to `/etc/nginx/app_servers/nginx-passenger.conf`
+- Add `passenger_app_env production;` to `/etc/nginx/app_servers/nginx-passenger.conf` after the line `passenger_enabled on;`
+- Add `rails_env production;` to `/etc/nginx/app_servers/nginx-passenger.conf`
+- Add `rails_env production;` to `/etc/nginx/ruby.env`
 - Restart the whole environment – just to be sure ;-D

 Now you can do `bundle exec cap production deploy` and everything should be taken care of ;-D